 Once a writer is freely self-expressing, applying those skills to writing projects is as natural as giving an oral report once a child is a fluent speaker.

 It’s been 16 years since I wrote the first draft of The Writer’s Jungle.
 It deserves a revision (fingers crossed: within the next 2 years) if only to add all the amazing writing and experiences our families have shared with us!

-Ultimately Brave Writer has widened and deepened over the years—our offerings are vast and there is so much GOOD FREE information on the website and blog, you can get really far with us without spending a penny!
+Ultimately Brave Writer has widened and deepened over the years—our offerings are vast and there is so much good FREE information on the website and blog (check the sidebar!), you can get really far with us without spending a penny!

 Writing is not a linear process of step by step instructions.